yawks/pyrssw/README.md

   ie: `/mywebsitewithnews/rss?login=!e:gAAAAABe5pg7zHtpdXwS-6klKSN7d-5BZNe0V7t_DU9PbC73ZSZxqwdLHr8RvjSARhVartOu1vHGqDIAn0RcazsZj8aE2Ptqew==`
 - `internallinksinpyrssw` (boolean): true by default.
 All internal links of the displayed content will use the content processing of pyrssw.
 If set to False, links will lead to original website.
 - `debug` (boolean): if set to true, will display some debug information after the content
+- `preview` (boolean): only useful for /rss suffix.
+If set to true the feed will be grapically rendered with 2 panes: one listing items, one displaying item contents.

 All the parameters can be combined, ie: `/mywebsitewithnews/rss?debug=true&dark=true&translateto=fr`